DanielTsiang/Calculator-JavaScript/README.md

-# JavaScript
+# Console Calculator
-My JavaScript projects
+A calculator that runs in the console using JavaScript